neoforged/Documentation/docs/blockentities/index.md

 It is expected that Mojang will adapt the [Data Components][datacomponents] system to also work with block entities sometime during the next few updates.
 Once that happens, both saving to NBT and data attachments will be removed in favor of data components.
 :::

 Of course, you will want to set other values and not just work with defaults.
 You can do so freely, like with any other field.
-However, if you want the game to save those changes, you must call `#setChanged()` afterward, otherwise the block entity might get skipped during saving.
+However, if you want the game to save those changes, you must call `#setChanged()` afterward, which marks the block entity's chunk as dirty (= in need of being saved).
+If you do not call that method, the block entity might get skipped during saving, as Minecraft's saving system only saves chunks that have been marked as dirty.

 ## Tickers